taiga2921/ICT632_smart_travel_planner/docs/system-architecture.md

 ## 27. Conclusion

 The Smart Travel Planner system architecture demonstrates a practical and cost-effective approach to mobile cloud computing that satisfies all requirements of the ITT632 group project.
-The system integrates five distinct third-party cloud services, namely Firebase Authentication, Firebase Firestore, Open-Meteo, OpenTripMap, and RestCountries, fulfilling and exceeding the minimum requirement of at least three third-party cloud services.
-All five services are available free of charge, making the architecture entirely accessible without any financial cost to the student team.
+The system integrates seven distinct third-party cloud services, namely Firebase Authentication, Firebase Firestore, Firebase Storage, Open-Meteo, SerpAPI, RestCountries, and CountryStateCity, fulfilling and exceeding the minimum requirement of at least three third-party cloud services.
+All seven services are available free of charge, making the architecture entirely accessible without any financial cost to the student team.

 The in-house Node.js and Express REST API serves as the backbone of the system, centralising business logic, managing the MySQL 8.x relational database, and acting as a secure intermediary between the Flutter mobile application and the external API services.
 This layered architecture ensures that sensitive API keys and database credentials remain on the server side, that data integrity is maintained through parameterised MySQL queries, and that the Flutter application remains lightweight and focused on the user experience.